 BA Acting and Stage Combat provides a professional vocational training in stage combat and performance unique in the UK and the world.
 We enable you to develop a variety of physical performance skills in a disciplined, focused and emotionally connected way.
-These include gymnastics, martial arts and the use of multiple weapons and archery.
+These include gymnastics, martial arts and the use of multiple weapons.

 Applicants must be able to face the strenuous physical demands of this course, which is ideal if you have a physical background and want to develop your skills in a creative context using your whole body to express character and story.